FunLay123/spicy-ex/readme.md

 > Tested on Spotify **v9.1.28.2252**.

 > [!WARNING]
-> May conflicts with ReVanced / modified Spotify or old Spotify Plus — use a clean Spotify.
+> May conflicts with ReVanced / modified Spotify or old Spotify Plus

 ## Build
 JDK 21, Android SDK.